opulo-inc/lumenpnp/doc/content/en/openpnp/_index.md

 ## What's on this site?

-* How to configure and calibrate your Index in OpenPnP
+* How to configure and calibrate your LumenPnP in OpenPnP
-* How to run a job on your Index using OpenPnP
+* How to run a job on your LumenPnP using OpenPnP

 Let's dive in!